meteofrance/enriching_gan_ensembles/README.md

 The related paper can be found here: ??

+An excerpt of the data can be found [here](https://zenodo.org/uploads/14441948), along with weights of a pretrained generator.

 Contributors : C. Brochet, G. Moldovan, L. Raynaud, B. Gandon, L. Poulain--Auzéau, J. Rabault, C. Regan, V.Sanchez.

 # Installing